nalsas/rust-ssdb/README.md

-# rust-ssdb
-This is a SSDB Client written in Rust
+# SSDB Client written in Rust
+This project is for learning purpose currently.
+Only 'get' & 'set' command implemented at this stage